 “Monday brides will be healthy, Tuesday brides will be wealthy, Wednesday brides do best of all.
-Thursday brides will suffer losses, Friday brides will suffer crosses and Saturday brides have no luck at all.“
+Thursday brides will suffer losses, Friday brides will suffer crosses, and Saturday brides have no luck at all.“

 Well, in pagan times, May was dedicated to fertility rituals designed to bless the crops.
-Often times, these rituals took place in the outdoors and included lots of people if you get my drift.
-It wasn’t considered the wisest time for a bride to wed her husband.
-It’s even said that Queen Victoria forbade her children from being married in May.
+Oftentimes, these rituals took place outdoors and included lots of people, if you get my drift.
+It wasn’t considered the wisest time for a bride to wed her husband, and it’s even said that Queen Victoria forbade her children from being married in May.

-Marry when the year is new and he’ll be loving, kind and true,
+“Marry when the year is new, and he’ll be loving, kind, and true.

 When February birds do mate, you wed not or dread your fate.

-If you wed when March winds blow, joy and sorrow you’ll both know.
+If you wed when March winds blow, joy, and sorrow, you’ll both know.

 Marry in April when you can, and joy for maiden and for man.

-Marry when June roses grow and over land and sea you’ll go.
+Marry when June roses grow, and over land and sea, you’ll go.

 Those in July who do wed must labor for their daily bread.

-Marry in September’s shrine your living will be rich and fine.
+Marry in September’s shrine; your living will be rich and fine.